The Harvest (Daubigny): Reception

 The painting was exhibited at the Paris salon of 1852.
 The work was very successful and marked a breakthrough in the painter's career.
 The brothers Edmond and Jules de Goncourt devoted a long review in high praise of the work: "Men harvest bent and women hurry along the narrow paths and sheaves are tied and wagons loaded.
 All these activities come together picturesquely in a golden glow, in which a brush without paint makes a plow furrow sparkle here and there (...).
 The grain harvest has never been better depicted; (...) and Mr Daubigny's painting is a masterpiece, despite the neglect of the background."

 Provenance

 Daubigny made the painting at the behest of the French Minister of the Interior for 2,500 francs.
 In 1853, the French state bought the work.
 It will hang in the Ministry of Justice.
 In 1907 it was transferred to the Louvre, in Paris.
-In 1986, it was transferred to the Musée d'Orsay.
+In 1986, it was moved to the Musée d'Orsay, where it still hangs.